tpoisot/ms_spegen_cooc/methods.md

 NCEAS InteractionWeb database (`http://www.nceas.ucsb.edu/interactionweb/`) as of May 2012.
 These data are insect–plant contacts, aggregated from different sources, spanning a period of over 30 years.
 Species with no interaction were removed from the original datasets.
-Some networks had a connectance that was too low to allow for efficient or meaningful randomisation [@poisot_when_2013], and as such were discarded from the analysis.
+Some networks had less than 1000 possible randomizations, which did not allow for efficient or meaningful randomisation
+[@poisot_when_2013], and as such were discarded from the analysis.
 The final dataset has 115 parasitism networks, 6 herbivory networks, and 12 pollination networks.
 Because the sample size is unbalanced, we put